cakephp/docs/en/development/errors.rst

     **error500** templates.
 In debug mode, you'll see CakePHP's development error page.

-Customize the error page layout
+Customize the Error Page Layout
 -------------------------------

 By default error templates use **src/Template/Layout/error.ctp** for a layout.